DOCUMENTARY DREAMS OF CHONTA

 Monica Cohen - Director/Producer

-Passionate Colombian filmmaker and music composer dedicated to social documentaries focusing on art and culture, Monica is the owner and founder of The Boom House Productions, a video and music production house based in New York City.
-Monica moved to New York in 2010 and since then has collaborated in a wide variety of feature length and short documentaries as a Director, a Producer and also as a Music Composer.
+Passionate Colombian filmmaker and music composer dedicated to social documentaries focusing on art and culture, Monica is the owner and founder of The Boom House Productions, a video and music production house based in Boston, MA.
+Monica moved to New York in 2010 and since then has collaborated in a wide variety of video and film projects as a Director, a Producer, DP and some times even as a sound mixer and a music composer.
 She has also worked in film distribution for dGenerate Films, as an assistant producer for Cine Institute and Crowing Roosters, and as an editor for Stick Figures and Big Fish Entertainment.
-Recently she edited a new docu-series for HBO about a Latin American family in New York and moved to Boston where she is currently the editor of “Extraordinary Passage of the Great White Hunter”, a documentary that explores the life of Harold Coolidge and the birth of World Organizations for the preservation of species and climate change.
-This year she also edited “Fortress” an award winning short film featuring Amir Arison (Blacklist).
+She moved to Boston in 2015 where she Directed and Produced a short documentary film, BOSTON'S LATIN QUARTER, about the importance of the preservation of cultural enclaves within a city.
+She co-produced MY NAME IS PEDRO, an award winning documentary film that premiered in Woodstock Film Festival in 2016 and continues to create powerful pieces rooted in storytelling sparking important conversations that put culture and art in the center of social transformation and human connection.

 Cecilia Prestamo - Editor